hpc2n/sphinx-lesson-template/content/openmp-basics.rst

         $ gcc -o my_program my_program.c -Wall -fopenmp
         $ ./my_program
-        I think the number of 1.
+        I think the number is 1.
-        I think the number of 1.
+        I think the number is 1.
-        I think the number of 1.
+        I think the number is 1.
         ...

     It is also possible to declare the variables :code:`str` and :code:`initial_number` as :code:`firstprivate`.
-    However, the creation of private variables causes some overhead and it therefore generally recommended that variables that can be declared shared are declared as shared.
+    However, the creation of private variables causes some overhead and it is therefore generally recommended that variables that can be declared shared are declared as shared.

 Section construct
 ^^^^^^^^^^^^^^^^^

 As we saw earlier, **all threads within the team** execute the **entire structured block** that follows a parallel construct.
 Only a very limited number of parallel algorithms can be implemented in this way.
-It is much more common that we have a set of mutually independent operations which we want to execute in in parallel.
+It is much more common that we have a set of mutually independent operations which we want to execute in parallel.

-One way of accomplishing this are the **sections** and **section** constructs:
+One way of accomplishing this are with the **sections** and **section** constructs:

 .. code-block:: c